TheJonyT/JonyDAV/README.md

 A simple DAV Client.
-Intendet for a one way backup to a Nextcloud Server.
+Intendet for a one way backup from a local directory to a Nextcloud Server.